 Fittingly, he was with me as I wrote my book “The Boy Who Dared” designed to teach the readers how cruel and dangerous puppy mills are.
 My research was harrowing.
 I learnt about dogs who lived their whole lives never seeing the light of day.
 Giving birth to litter after litter of puppies in dark dirty pens, only hearing aggressive shouts and the only touch, a hard fist.
 The puppies born in these dingy conditions were often born with genetic defects causing long-term health issues and early death bringing deep sorrow to their new owners.

 As my initial grief over losing Monty began to settle down, I compared his life to these poor unfortunate dogs.
 I realised that quality is more important than quantity.
 He only had three years, but those years were top quality.
 He lived like a royal.
 He was happy and loved every single second of his life.
 I have nothing to regret about the way we raised him.
 It has made me more determined than ever to spread the word, in Monty’s name: please, for the love of dogs, never, ever buy a puppy from a puppy mill.
 They are in it for profit only, so if they can’t sell the dogs they will close their business.
-There are plenty of ethical dog breeders (see interview here) and of course there are lots of wonderful rescues.
+There are plenty of ethical dog breeders (see interview here) (and interview with a second ethical dog breeder here) and of course there are lots of wonderful rescues.
 Please in Monty’s name, learn how to recognise a puppy mill breeder.
 There is information here from the RSPCA.
 Make sure you see the lactating mum with the puppy and make sure you see the puppy in their home – not in a pub or car park.
 Click here for RSPCA information on how to find a good breeder.